I went to Harvard.

 4. Your CV is not a record of your life.
 It is bait for the hirer to swallow.
 It is an invitation for them to call you.
 It must speak to them.
 It’s not for you.
 It’s for them.

 5. All hiring managers read only one page of the CV – the first.
-They have a deep seated reluctance to turn the page.
-So whatever you write from Page 2 onwards will remain in a pristine unread condition.
+They have a deep-seated reluctance to turn the page.
+So, whatever you write from Page 2 onward will remain in a pristine unread condition.
 So why write it?

 6. The CV is your face.
-Make it as simple, uncomplicated, neat, correct and impactful as you can.
-Spelling and grammar mistakes are inexcusable and give a clear message about your thoroughness and professionalism.
+Make it as simple, uncomplicated, neat, correct, and impactful as you can.
+Spelling and grammar mistakes are inexcusable and give a clear message about your thoroughness and professionalism or its absence.
 If you can’t even show it on your CV, what hope of showing it in practice if you are hired?
+I have a rule when I am reading CVs.
+If there is a grammatical mistake, I let it pass.
+If there is a spelling mistake, it hits my trash can.
+Proves that gravity exists and that I don’t have time for someone who doesn’t have time for himself.

 7. There is no such thing as one standard CV for all jobs.
 Apart from your name, everything else must change to speak to the reader.
-So feel free to highlight details of your experience which will make sense to the reader in their context.
+Feel free to highlight details of your experience which will make sense to the reader in their context.

-8. Jargon, clichés and suchlike are a good way to ensure that your CV hits the bottom of the garbage can with great alacrity.
+9. Jargon, clichés and such like are a good way to ensure that your CV hits the bottom of the garbage can with great alacrity.
 Remember that the hiring manager has heard and read it all – and reading it again is boring while shredding it is fun.

 Okay, so that is enough advice about how to write a good CV.
 Now write it.
 Then read it aloud.
 Show it to someone else.
 And be prepared to delete and re-write it, maybe 10,000 times.